 "Sprite" - n. a small or elusive supernatural being; an elf or pixie; electric discharges between the tops of thunderheads and the stratosphere following cloud to ground lighting strikes; a soul (archaic); origin - Latin, spiritus.

 The mirror is twisted, bent, crinkled, plucked and moved throughout the field, sculpting colorful, abstract, kinetic light paintings.
-A vocabulary of ethereal, moving projections is synthesized as the performer learns about sculpting the mirror and the geometry of the color field.
-Psychedelic clouds, creatures, galaxies and poetic gestures perhaps meet up with another performer's projection and a (sometimes intimate) narrative emerges.
+A vocabulary of ethereal, moving projections is synthesized as the performer learns the digital nuances of manipulating the mirror and the geometry of the light color field.
+Psychedelic clouds, creatures, galaxies and poetic gestures meet another performer's projection and a (sometimes intimate) narrative emerges.

-2. A garden of dichroic filter flowers on miniature gooseneck supports was developed to filter and aim these colored beams.
+A garden of dichroic filter flowers on miniature gooseneck supports was developed to filter and aim these colored beams.

 An articulating, cantilevered support arm with a magnetic rotating ball and socket joint was designed and fabricated to allow the performer full freedom of movement with the mirror while enabling it to be released at any point without moving, delicately capturing the Sprite.